nbarbettini/little-aspnetcore-book/chapters/use-a-database/create-migration.md

 ## Create a migration

-Migrations keep track of changes to the database structure over time, and make it possible to undo (roll back) a set of changes, or create a second database with the same structure as the first.
+Migrations keep track of changes to the database structure over time.
+They make it possible to undo (roll back) a set of changes, or create a second database with the same structure as the first.
 With migrations, you have a full history of modifications like adding or removing columns (and entire tables).

-Since the context and the database are now out of sync, you'll create a migration to update the database and add the `Items` table you defined in the context.
+In the previous chapter, you added an `Items` set to the context.
+Since the context now includes a set (or table) that doesn't exist in the database, you need to create a migration to update the database:

 ```
 dotnet ef migrations add AddItems